-Of 490 large-cap stocks and exchange-traded funds in my analytical universe, 34 broke beyond their 20-day price channels, sll to the upside.
+Of 2,356 stocks and exchange-traded funds in this week's analytical universe, 88 that are traded on the major American stock exchanges broke beyond their 20-day price channels, 81 to the upside and seven to the downside.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.